cadjai/config-OpenShift-Lifecycle-Manager-Disconnected/README.md

    - catalog_publisher: The name of the catalog publisher.
    - content_source_file: The fully qualified location of the image content source policy file for the catalog
    - mirror: Whether the catalog need to be deployed or not.
+- operators_to_deploy: The structure containing information about the various operators to deploy.These valued as used to generate the OperatorGroup and operator Subscription objects.
+   - catalog_name: The name of the catalog the operator is deployed from.
+   - group_name: The name of the operator group object this operator is part of.
+   - target_namespace: The namespace to deploy the operator into.
+   - target_namespace_description: The description of the namespace to deploy the operator into.

 Dependencies